dkvz/new-blog-poc/README.md

   * Or there's the good old cutting a circle and putting the shrimp in it, on top of the hero.
   * Solid background color + shrimp cut out in it in SVG (white or dark shrimp - no colors) - Or multiple shrimps. -> That would be cool, I can animate that background.
 - [x] Figure out where to put the menu button, wheel or whatever it's going to be.
-- [ ] The header can have both a home button and the menu icon.
-Both needs some good hover transitions.
-Actually it should have a twitter button first.
-Don't know how much I can fit on mobile.
-  - [x] Home button will be the header title